-It’s basically “Call of Cthulhu by way of Apocalypse World,” which sounded like chocolate meets peanut butter to me when it popped up on Kickstarter back in 2012.
+It’s basically “Call of Cthulhu (paid link) by way of Apocalypse World,” which sounded like chocolate meets peanut butter to me when it popped up on Kickstarter back in 2012.
 After 19 sessions across two campaigns (one playing, one GMing), I’m ready to talk about it here on Yore.

 My initial impression wasn’t favorable.

 One of the things I love about being an avid RPGGeek user is that when I want to know what I thought about a game four years ago, it’s easy to find out.
 Here’s what I said about it after one session:

 “I’ve played one session of tremulus, character creation plus an hour or so of play that was purely introductory.
 I can’t shake the sense that this isn’t a great implementation of Apocalypse World, but I’ll give it a more thorough shakedown as the campaign progresses.”

 Not exactly a ringing endorsement!
 My initial rating was a 7 out of 10, which was giving it the benefit of the doubt.